MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/vmmq.md

 VMMQ is available for the VPorts exposed in the host (root partition) regardless of whether the NIC is operating in SR-IOV or VMQ mode.
 VMMQ is a feature available to NDIS 6.60 drivers.

-# RSS Keywords
+# Handling RSS INF keywords for VMMQ

-If VMMQ is supported by the NIC, all [RSS keywords](standardized-inf-keywords-for-rss.md) should also be supported to provide future compatibility, even if not currently used by the OS.
-The keywords function should remain consistent with its current use unless explicitly changed in this document for HW vRSS purposes.
+If a network adapter supports VMMQ, all [Standardized INF Keywords for RSS](standardized-inf-keywords-for-rss.md) should be supported to provide future compatibility even if the OS doesn't not currently use them all.
+The keywords' functions should remain consistent with their normal use for RSS except for the following: (other exceptions?)

--   **\*RSSProfile**: In NDIS 6.60, we expect the “Closest Processor” profile to be supported and used as a policy for VMMQ.
+-   **\*RSSProfile**: The “ClosestProcessor” profile should be supported and used as a policy for VMMQ.

--   **\*MaxRssProcessors**: When HW vRSS is active, this keyword should not restrict the number of MSIx interrupt messages reported in NDIS\_RECEIVE\_SCALE\_CAPABILITIES.
+-   **\*MaxRssProcessors**: When VMMQ is active, this keyword should not restrict the number of MSIx interrupt messages reported in [**NDIS\_RECEIVE\_SCALE\_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_receive_scale_capabilities).

 # Advertising Hardware vRSS capabilities